 Some of the achievements of the SMDSA to date:

-2. The procedure for the arrangement of staff taking and delivering orders from the food kiosk to take orders and deliver food and drink to home and away disabled fans and carers during the first half of matches is established and is working well.
+2. The procedure for the arrangement of staff taking and delivering orders from the food kiosk to home and away disabled fans and carers during the first half of matches is established and is working well.

-3. Formed excellent working relationship with Chief Executive Brian Caldwell.
-John Clark stated that Brian and the club management in general had been very helpful in expediting everything which the SMDSA had achieved so far and have been crucial partners in the enhancement of accessibility to the Simple Digital Arena.
+3. Formed excellent working relationship with Chief Executive, Tony Fitzpatrick.
+Tony and the St Mirren board in general have been very helpful in expediting everything which the SMDSA had achieved so far and have been crucial partners in the enhancement of accessibility to the Simple Digital Arena.

-6. Established link on club website under ‘Fan Zone’.
+6. Established link on club website under ‘Fans’.

 7. Arranged advertising of the SMDSA on the electronic scoreboard.